 If you have just started looking into your screening options then you will have undoubtedly been overwhelmed by all the different options out there.
-Luckily for you, I have gathered together my favourite garden screening ideas into this one complete article so you can find the ultimate solution for your individual privacy needs.
+Luckily, I have gathered my favourite garden screening ideas into this one complete article so you can find the ultimate solution for your individual privacy needs.

 Quick Growing Trees

 You can easily see why leylandii is an ever-popular choice for gardens all over the UK.
-You do need to keep on top of this tree however, let it grow too tall and it will be harder to bring back under control.
-However a trim and every now and again will be more than enough to keep it under control.
-Speaking of keeping in control of hedges, have you read our best loppers guide?
+You do need to keep on top of this tree however, let it grow too tall, and it will be harder to bring back under control.

 Wooden fence panels with concrete posts